 'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

-Perhaps, the mere thought of obsession can constrain the foundation of the psyche of man totally, with an uncontrollable desire and heightened anxiety that is implicit and misconstrued.
+The mere thought of obsession can constrain the foundation of the psyche of man completely, with an uncontrollable desire and heightened anxiety that is implicit and misconstrued.

-Therefore, the only precursor to reasonable sanity is the existing process that proceeds, before the precipitous illation that deviates to the continuous abyss of the spiralling madness that will devour one in the end.
+However, if the only precursor to that irrepressible obsession is the existing process that proceeds, before the precipitous illation that deviates to the continuous abyss of that spiralling occurrence, then we are benighted.

 Ipse facto, we fail to acknowledge the indelible presence that encompasses, such illimitable perturbation seldom restrained, within the rationality of the criminal.

 Henceforth, there are insoluble mysteries to crimes that bound us to determine the discrepancies between facts and conjectures that are difficult to distinguish, within the innumerable cases of crimes that are committed.

 Therefore, the actuality of the crime reminds us that we cannot easily obviate the fulfilment of that disturbing prospect.

 I shall not dare to be unclear or impractical in my words of percipience, when speaking of the unaccountable and unpredictable riddle that surrounded this case that was known, as 'The riddle of the skull murders'.

 -Cutting from the London Gazette 13 March 1891,

 The body of a fifth murder has been discovered in the East End of London, and the authorities believe that there is possibly an unsuspected madman on the loose committing these crimes of horror and violence.